SavichAnastasia/rsschool-cv/cv.md

 ### Summary
 I graduated from Belarusian State University, Faculty of Economics in 2014.
 Then I worked as an estimate engineer for 5 years.
-I became interested in programming on maternity leave 2 years ago.
+I became interested in programming 2 years ago.
 And I really liked it, so I successfully completed the course "Frontend developer" in 2019.
 Now I have plans to improve knowledge in front-end development and get a job in a dynamic growing company in which I can develop further.